-A mix of poor posture habits, bad lifting techniques, and routine overexertion all contribute to chronic upper back pain.
-Common causes include:
+A mix of poor posture habits, bad lifting techniques, and routine overexertion are all contributing causes of upper back pain.

 - Poor body mechanics – especially when lifting something heavy, improper form can lead to muscle strain, microscopic tendon tears, sprains, spinal stress and ensuing pain and discomfort.